UCLHp/gate-pbt/README.md

 ## Limitations / known bugs
 Many.
 I only recommend that you use the code to generate the Gate simulation files.

+All testing has been done using pencil beam scanning proton plans created in the Eclipse treatment planning system (versions 13.7 and 15.5).

-The header information in the mhd output from Gate will not match that of the CT image (due to the rotations we applied in gate in setting up the patient).
+The header information in the mhd output from Gate will not match that of the CT image (due to any rotations applied in Gate when setting up the patient).
 You must manually correct this by changing the TransformMatrix field to match that of the CT.

 When simulating certain patient positions (HFP for example) Gate will also produce the wrong Origin in the